metatron-app/metatron-discovery/README.md

 To install the Metatron distributed Druid, simply untar the downloaded archive.
 And start | stop the druid with the following commands.
 <pre><code> $ start-single.sh | stop-single.sh </code></pre>

+### (Optional) Install the GEO server
+We introduced map view since 3.1.0.
+If you want to using this feature, download [this archive](https://sktmetatronkrsouthshared.blob.core.windows.net/metatron-public/discovery-dist/latest/geoserver-metatron-latest.tar.gz) and run the geo server with the following commands.
+<pre><code> $ bin/startup.sh | bin/shutdown.sh </code></pre>

 ### Build from source
 Git clone this project.
 <pre><code>$ git clone https://github.com/metatron-app/metatron-discovery.git</code></pre>